Family Medicine Sub-Internships and Electives

 The curriculum will include multiple experiences in primary care sports medicine.
 A sample of a weekly schedule of clinic time and other experiences would be the following:

--1/2 day BU Athletic Training Room working one on one with BU Athletic Trainers and covering different athletic practices.
+-1/2 day BU Athletic Training Room physician clinic working one on one with one of the primary care sports medicine physician as they evaluate BU student athletes

 -1/2 day of reading time